Visakhapatnam-class destroyer: Armament

 For its anti-surface warfare (ASuW) capabilities, the class features sixteen Brahmos anti-ship cruise missiles, capable of speeds of up to Mach 3.
+Manufactured by BrahMos Aerospace.
 The BrahMos is widely regarded as one of the most formidable anti-ship missiles currently in service, given the missile's extreme versatility and maneuverability.

-Additionally, the vessels of the class are equipped with one OTO Melara 76 mm naval gun.
+Additionally, the vessels of the class are equipped with one OTO Melara 76 mm naval gun manufactured by Bharat Heavy Electricals Limited at their Haridwar facility.
 Originally, the IN had planned to install the Mk-45 127 mm naval gun, manufactured by BAE; however, this plan was scrapped in 2021, on account of financial constraints.